AMMesic/e-commerce-clothing/README.md

 The server is running on port 3000 localhost in development mode.

 # Client
-CD into to the client and install its dependencies.

 ## Installing
 Go to the terminal and enter this script: